souceira/team-darkRAM/DeniseMaranga.md

 feel free to add any other info or facts such as a link to socials, resume, linkedin, etc.

 push this file to the branch with your name, and merge to the main branch with a PULL REQUEST

+this is an update line to test git push